otaviomrosa/InCollege/README.md

 - **`InCollege-Jobs.txt`** → Job postings storage
   - Stores job postings created and needed for week 7
-  - - If this file does not exist when running the code, proper output will not be generated using our input file
+  - If this file does not exist when running the code, proper output will not be generated using our input file

+- **`InCollege-Applications.txt`** → Job application storage
+  - Stores new applications made by users when they apply to a job posting.
+  - Created automatically when the first application is made.
 ---

 ## ✨ Features